ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/datasources/readme.md

 ### Create API Connect datasource

 #### Create a Swift bridge class
-In Xcode, create a **BMSRestClient.swift** file in the Datasources folder at IOSApp with the following content, replacing the appRoute, appGuide, and bluemixRegion with current values for your backend.
-These values can be recovered by navigating to your **Mobile Client Access** service instance on Bluemix and clicking the **Mobile Options** button.
-(Accept the creation of the Swift bridge):
+In Xcode, create a **BMSRestClient.swift** file in the Datasources folder at IOSApp with the following content (**accept the creation of the Swift bridging header**), replacing the appRoute, appGuide, and bluemixRegion with current values for your backend.
+These values can be recovered by navigating to your **Mobile Client Access** service instance on Bluemix and clicking the **Mobile Options** button:

 [**BMSRestClient.swift**](BMSRestClient.swift)